 A crop share lease may be the most equitable lease for both sides that you can draw up.

-This is an option in which both parties act like partners to ensure a successful harvest.
-As the landowner, you would supply the equipment, seed, fertilizers, and other elements necessary to a healthy crop.
+This option allows both parties to act like partners to ensure a successful harvest.
+As the landowner, you would supply the equipment, seed, fertilizers, and other elements necessary for a healthy crop.

-This type of lease often works well because both parties will work to the same end goal; a flourishing harvest.
+This type of lease often works well because both parties will work toward the same end goal; a flourishing harvest.

 How Should You Structure A Rental Agreement?

-A fair rental rate includes several major stipulations, including:
+A fair rental rate includes several factors, including: